canada-ca/canada-ca.github.io/_drafts/2017-08-30-making-canada-ca.markdown

 Of course, the real challenge for search is only beginning.
 We're now working with themes and departments to make sure that top search phrases give relevant results, written clearly so they can be differentiated from similar results.
 We're also trying to improve the search results to be contextual to where they searched from and developing new pages for search terms common to many tasks and institutions.

 To learn more about how we have been helping Canadians find the right contact when they search for contact information, see [Developing the contact us approach on Canada.ca]().

-## Testing the building blocks

-Coming up with the themes was only the first step though.

-We needed to show them on a page in a way that could represent the Canadian Government, build pages where people could find

-brought together usability experts and web designers and

-We came up with a common approach to laying out our navigation.
-Many governments have been trying out different patterns,

-Testing showed that Canadians used the doormats and the most requested services

-Testing and refinements continue.
-Mobile view

 ## Optimizing tasks